stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

 ### Test Plan

-There are some existing POC code for working with Redfish Events, we could build on this to implement a test framework for BMC events.
+There is some existing POC code for working with Redfish Events; we could build on this to implement a test framework for BMC events.
 We could also consider modifying sushy-tools to support emulated eventing.

 ### Upgrade / Downgrade Strategy

-Not required, this is a new API being introduced
+Not required as this is a new API being introduced

 ### Alternatives